 Examinations are conducted by the Illinois Department of Insurance every three to five years.
-The Illinois Department of Insurance's last examination of ICC was in November 2017 covering the period from 2012-2016.
+The Illinois Department of Insurance's last completed its last examination of ICC in November 2017 covering the period from 2012-2016.
 The report from this exam became available to other states or the public on May 16, 2018.
 The 2016 examination did not result in any adjustments to our financial position.
 In addition, there were no substantive qualitative matters indicated in the examination report that had a material adverse impact on our operations.
-We expect our next examination to take place in 2022, covering the periods 2017-2021.
+We are currently undergoing an examination that began in October 2022 covering the periods 2017-2021.